Advertisement

 • Certifications or talents, especially if they're in high demand in your industry.

-• The average salary for similar occupations given by other similar businesses
+• The average salary for similar occupations given by other similar businesses to support your case for a salary increase.

 Related article: How to negotiate for a salary when offered a job